BadlybadGames/SceneSwitcher/README.md

 ### More info:

 This package allows you to quickly swap between "favorite" scenes.
-Mark scenes from the project folder as favorites by selecting one (or more!) scenes, right clicking and selecting the "Toggle Favorite" option
+Mark scenes from the project folder as favorites by selecting one (or more!) scenes, right clicking and selecting the "Toggle Favorite" option.

+Your "favorite" scenes are saved per project and stored between edit sessions.